 Public Relations and Reputation

-“It takes many good deeds to build a good reputation, and only one bad one to lose it.”
-This gem by Benjamin Franklin is right on point when it comes to public relations.
-In the modern world state of public relations, the situation is more precarious.
+“It takes many good deeds to build a good reputation and only one bad one to lose it.”
+This gem by Benjamin Franklin is right on point regarding public relations.
+The situation is more precarious in the modern world of public relations.

 According to a recent Pew Research Survey, about a quarter of U.S. adults say they are ‘almost constantly’ online.
 Overall, 77% of Americans go online daily.